WizardGit/StingerRunRacing/README.md

 on level 2 have swinging gate that opens when players should go to finish add bonus level only accessible on far away part of level one (users must go exploring!)
 Add heather on warlord island
-hidden sheep collectibles on all levels try and catch block for bad save files so that they can be reset.
+add more hidden sheep collectibles on all levels add purpose for collecting sheep (maybe achievement?)